Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Results

 Fig.~\ref{fig:rsrp_latency_rural4} illustrates the joint distribution of RSRP and UL one-way latency for the rural scenario at 4~Mbps for both operators, with RSRP grouped in 5~dB bins.
 The bottom panel shows the per-packet latency samples together with their empirical density for each RSRP bin, while the middle panel reports the corresponding packet-loss ratio at that RSRP group level and the top panel the overall RSRP probability density.

 A clear step-like behavior is visible around $\mathrm{RSRP}\approx -101$ dBm.
 For RSRP values above this threshold, the bulk of the latency samples lies well below 500~ms and the distributions are relatively compact, with modest packet-loss ratios.
-Outlier below this threshold are related with handovers.
+Outliers below this threshold are associated with handovers.
 Once RSRP falls below $-101$~dBm, both the median and the spread of the latency increase sharply: the distributions become much wider, with a substantial fraction of packets exhibiting delays of several seconds, and the packet-loss ratio rises to very high levels.
 The dense cloud of points in the shaded low-RSRP region indicates that the UE spends a significant amount of time in conditions that are severely degraded.

-This step-like performance transition is consistent with operation in a power-limited regime discussed above: below $-101$~dBm the UL power control frequently saturates at $P_{\max,\text{UE}}$, so additional path loss can no longer be compensated, leading to increased BLER, repeated retransmissions, and consequently to the pronounced latency spikes and packet losses observed in the Fig. \ref{fig:rsrp_latency_rural4}.
+This step-like performance transition is consistent with operation in a power-limited regime discussed above: below $-101$~dBm the UL Tx Pwr control frequently saturates at $P_{\max,\text{UE}}$, so additional path loss can no longer be compensated, leading to increased BLER, repeated retransmissions, and consequently to the pronounced latency spikes and packet loss observed in the Fig. \ref{fig:rsrp_latency_rural4}.

 \paragraph*{Comparison across scenarios}

 Comparing scenarios for each operator confirms the expected pattern: both networks deliver the best performance in the urban route, intermediate performance in the suburban route, and the worst in the rural route due to the distribution of resources on each scenario.
 However, the magnitude of the degradation differs.
 For MNO1, the transition from suburban to rural leads to moderate increases in latency and packet loss, whereas for MNO2 the same transition causes orders-of-magnitude increases in the high-percentile latencies and in the late/true loss fractions.
 The RSRP and UL transmission power statistics clearly show that this is driven by much more severe coverage limitations for MNO2 in the rural environment.